Ecstasy Withdrawal & Detox

 - Memory and cognitive issues

-One week to a few months after the last dose, withdrawal symptoms are typically significantly reduced; however, a few symptoms may continue, such as:
+One week to a few months after the last dose, withdrawal symptoms are typically significantly reduced, as they have primarily left the system.
+It is at this point that most people experience relief from their symptoms.
+However, a few symptoms may continue, such as:

 - Concentration problems